chxadr/edgeai-orangepi/README.md

 We use a **2MP USB camera equipped with a 2.8-12mm lens and a variable focal length.** The focus is adjusted manually.
 The camera supports **MJPG capture mode at a resolution of 320×240 in which it can record at up to 120 frames per second.** Since many CNNs process images at resolutions that are multiples of 32×32, this camera will allow us to capture dataset images at a resolution of 224×224.

 **This resolution is well-suited for our application**, as the John and alien characters differ significantly in texture and color.
-Given that **we don't require more than 1mm precision** with the laser beam to reach the detected characters' centers, this resolution offers a good balance between accuracy and computational efficiency. **It will also help reduce the complexity of our model**, as the resolution of the training images directly affects the density of the network layers and sometimes the number of hyperparameters.
+Given that **we require at least 5mm precision** with the laser beam to reach the detected characters' centers at 40cm, this resolution offers a good balance between accuracy and computational efficiency. **It will also help reduce the complexity of our model**, as the resolution of the training images directly affects the density of the network layers and sometimes the number of hyperparameters.

 ### 📟 Orange Pi Zero 3